 Pursuant to a 2015 EPA-published final rule regulating the disposal of CCR from electric utilities, CCR is classified as "nonhazardous waste" and allowed for beneficial use, with some restrictions.
 The regulation establishes standards in respect of design, structural integrity, assessment criteria, monitoring protection and remedial procedures for new and existing landfills and surface impoundments receiving CCR as well as existing surface impoundments located at stations generating electricity (regardless of fuel source), which were no longer receiving CCR but contain liquids as of the effective date of the rule.
 This final rule was amended in 2018 (referred to as "Phase 1, Part 1") in regard to certain closure deadlines and groundwater protection standards but left unchanged the primary requirements for groundwater monitoring, corrective action, inspections and maintenance, and closure.
-The Phase I, Part 1 rule has been the subject of litigation by environmental groups, resulting in remand of the rule to EPA without vacatur, and pursuant to which EPA has issued rulemakings that, among other things, established an April 11, 2021, deadline to cease placement of CCR and non-CCR waste streams into unlined ash basins and initiate closure, and established procedures to allow facilities to request approval to operate an existing CCR surface impoundment with an alternate liner.
-In January 2022, EPA announced it would pursue rulemakings to finalize a federal permitting program for the disposal of coal ash and establish regulations for legacy coal ash surface impoundments.
-The EPA is expected to take additional actions regarding these initiatives in Summer 2023.
-Legacy impoundments continue to be regulated by the states, including Pennsylvania.
+The Phase I, Part 1 rule was challenged by environmental groups and a federal court subsequently remanded certain provisions of the rule back to the EPA without vacatur.
+The EPA has since issued rulemakings related to CCR surface impoundment and unit closure consistent with the court's remand order.
+Separately, the EPA completed a review of the Phase 1 Part 1 rule in response to an executive order issued by President Biden and determined the most environmentally protective option available was to implement the rule.
+More recently, in May 2023, the EPA proposed to extend a subset of the requirements of the 2015 CCR rule to CCR disposed of on land outside of previously regulated CCR units.
+Legacy CCR impoundments continue to also be regulated by the states, including Pennsylvania.